 9. Record yourself speaking.

 If you’re self-conscious about your pronunciation, or if you become frustrated when no one understands your accent, then what should you do?
-If you don’t have a tutor constantly on hand, then use the next best thing: voice recognition software.
+If you don’t have a tutor constantly on hand to help with your language skills, then use the next best thing: voice recognition software.

 Listen to a recording of a native speaker saying your vocabulary words and tape yourself repeating after them.
 Play it back, then adjust your speaking to match theirs.